-Alyson Walsh is a 50-something journalist, former magazine fashion editor and the author of two books, Know Your Style and Style Forever.
-Walsh is the editor of That’s Not My Age, a fashion and lifestyle blog for women of all ages.
+Alyson Walsh is a freelance journalist, former magazine fashion editor, and the author of two books, Know Your Style and Style Forever.
+Walsh is the founder of That’s Not My Age, a fashion and lifestyle blog for women of all ages.

 By, far one of my favorite fashion bloggers over 50, Walsh’s Instagram feed is curated to well-styled perfection.
 It’s an elegant mix of reserve and sophistication with a bit of the UK’s infamous 80s-styled anarchy rioting just beneath the surface.

 I dunno.
 There’s just something there that I can’t put my finger on.
 Her outfits are some of the dopest things I’ve seen on Instagram.

 Bon and Pon @BONPON511

 We respectfully submit that Instagram’s cutest influencer couple may, in fact, be Boomers.
-Japanese couple Bon and Pon are killing it on Instagram with 832K followers and nearly five percent engagement on each post.
+Japanese couple Bon and Pon are killing it on Instagram with 898K followers and really great engagement on each post.
 How?
 By being awesome.

 Bono and Pon appear together across Instagram in matching (but not identical) outfits, Bon standing on the left and Pon on the right.
 You can find them doing everything from boating and hiking to stroking a goat or just standing in the rain.
 They’re friggin’ awesome.